 - Accreditation as a provider of the Johansen Individualised Auditory Stimulation programme, supporting children with auditory processing difficulties.

 - Sensory Integration Therapy courses including the Wilbarger Sensory Defensiveness Treatment Approach and Traffic Jam in my Brain ( Sensory Tools, Australia ).

 CAMILLA SAXBY (Physiotherapist)

 Camilla is a NZ registered Physiotherapist with over 25 years of experience.
 Camilla has spent much of her career in Paediatrics in both the UK and NZ, and has valuable expertise working with children with developmental delays, hypotonia, motor dyspraxia or developmental coordination difficulties, cerebral palsy, brain injuries, and neuromuscular conditions.

 Camilla works through play based therapy and seeks to make therapy time fun and enjoyable.
-Camilla has two children who keep her active, on her toes, and aware of the ever changing needs and pressures within family life.
+Camilla has two teenage children who keep her active and aware of the ever changing needs and pressures within family life.

 Camilla is focused on ensuring each child she works with reach their maximal potential; encouraging and developing their self-esteem and confidence so they can achieve their goals.

 Camilla’s has completed many post-graduate training programmes and attended conferences in her area of expertise and interest including;

 - Paediatric Bobath Course ( Bobath Centre, London UK )

 - Workshops Dyspraxia and Co-ordination Difficulties ( Michelle Lee, London.
 UK )